CHISQ.DIST Function

 While considering biological comments, Pearson noticed the indifference and published several articles.
 As a result, we have Person distribution, which includes observations with both standard and skewed distribution.

-Through the Pearson distribution, statistical analysis methods were developed, and various models were implemented to identify whether the statements fit into the model or not.
+Through the Pearson distribution, statistical analysis methods were developed, and various models were implemented to determine whether the statements fit into the model.

 Popularly known as the Pearson Chi-square test, the test incorporates models to test whether the observations fit into a particular model or not.
 We will look at these models in detail to have more context.